CATVI: Conditional and Adaptively Truncated Variational Inference for Hierarchical Bayesian Nonparametric Models: BACKGROUND: HBNP MODELS

-whose two-layer hierarchical structure is summarised in Figure \ref{fig:pic1}.
-Specifically, in the top layer, $G_1, \dots, G_J$ are generated from a random measure $R$ with common base measure $G_0$, while in the bottom layer, $G_0$ itself is a realisation of random measure $P$ with base measure $H$.
+for $j = 1,\dots, J, i = 1,\dots, N_j,$ as illustrated in Figure~\ref{fig:pic1}.
+In the top layer, $G_1, \dots, G_J$ are generated from a random measure $R$ with common base measure $G_0$, while in the bottom layer, $G_0$ itself is a realization of random measure $P$ with base measure $H$.
 To ensure exchangeability, $G_1, \dots, G_J$ are assumed to be identical and independent given $G_0$.
-The global parameter $\beta$ is assigned a prior $p(\beta \mid \lambda)$.
-In addition, each local latent variable $z_{ji}$ is sampled from $G_j$ independently and the observation $x_{ji}$ is generated from a likelihood function $f$, which is parameterised by both global latent variable $\beta$ and local latent variable $z_{ji}$.
+Each local latent variable $z_{ji}$ is sampled from $G_j$ independently.
+Finally, the global parameter $\beta$ is assigned a prior $p(\beta | \lambda)$, and the observation $x_{ji}$ is generated from a likelihood function $f,$ parameterized by both global latent variable $\beta$ and local latent variables $z_{ji}$.